Synerty/peek-mobile-theme/docs/peek_screens/home_screen/home_screen.rst

 SCSS Files
 ----------

-The Home Screen looks classes are found in the :file:`_home_screen.scss`.
+The Home Screen style classes are found in the :file:`_home_screen.scss`.

 The Home Screen HTML layout classes are found in the